Instant Messaging Services with Openfire on Ubuntu 10.04 LTS (Lucid)

 This guide has been deprecated and is no longer being maintained.

 Openfire is an open source real-time collaboration (instant messaging) server, built on the XMPP protocol and available for multiple platforms.
-This guide will help you get started with Openfire on your Ubuntu 10.04 LTS (Lucid) Linux VPS.
+This guide will help you get started with Openfire on your Ubuntu 10.04 LTS (Lucid) Linode.

 If you haven’t done so already, please follow the steps outlined in our getting started guide before following these instructions, and make sure your system is fully updated.
 Initial configuration steps will be performed through the terminal; please make sure you’re logged into your Linode as root via SSH.

 Openfire requires a Java runtime engine (JRE).
 This tutorial uses the version provided by Sun Microsystems.
 Please note that although alternate Java runtime engines are available, Openfire may not work well with them.
 Add the

 partner repository to your sources, issue the following command to update your package database:

 Issue the following command to install prerequisite packages on your server:

 The Sun Java6 JRE will be installed, along with a series of dependencies it requires.
 You will be prompted to accept the licensing agreement for Sun Java before proceeding.

 If you employ a firewall to specify what ports can be accessed on your Linode, please make sure you have the following ports open:

 - 3479 - STUN Service (NAT connectivity)